lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/README.md

 [ ] find in files using filter and aggregation patterns?
 [ ] Grok how to structure process as pipelines (e.g. filter, aggregation, logging...)
 [ ] Implement wordcount/line count with a Passthrough
+[ ] Investigate `archiver` as an example for which a lazystreamer could be used.